 Irish whiskey has many types, each with its own special taste.
 The main styles include single pot still, single malt, single grain, and blended.
 These offer a variety of flavors for different tastes.

 Single pot still whiskey is a standout among Irish whiskeys.
-It’s made from both malted and unmalted barley in one distillery.
-This type is known for its spicy flavor and thick texture, loved by whiskey fans.
+It’s from malted and unmalted barley in one distillery.
+This type features a spicy flavor and thick texture that whiskey fans love.

 Single malt Irish whiskey uses only malted barley from one distillery.
-It’s triple-distilled, giving it a smoother taste than Scottish single malt.
-Single grain whiskey can use different grains and is made in column stills.
+Triple distillation gives it a smoother taste than Scottish single malt.
+Single grain whiskey uses different grains and comes from column stills.
 This makes it taste lighter.

 Blended Irish whiskey is the most common type.
 It mixes whiskeys from various distilleries for a unique flavor.
 This style is often lighter and easier to drink, making it great for beginners.

 To be called Irish whiskey, the drink must age for at least three years in oak barrels in Ireland.
-This aging process adds to the rich flavors and smooth character that Irish whiskey is known for.
+This aging process enhances the rich flavors and smooth character that defines Irish whiskey.

 The Importance of Barrel Aging in Irish Whiskey